pemsley/coot/blog/_posts/2020-06-30-make-a-link.md

 **File**  → **Get Monomer**  → PLP  → **OK**

-Taht should have imported a PLP, let's undisplay it:
+That should have imported a PLP, let's undisplay it:

 **Display Manager**  → for the PLP_from_dist section, click the **Display** checkbutton to undisplay this model